bakame-php/laravel-intl-formatter/README.md

 This is a Laravel centric port of the [Twig Intl Extension](https://github.com/twigphp/intl-extra) package.

-The package can be used in any Laravel based application to quickly handle internationalization by providing a Laravel Facade to the `IntlExtension`.
+The package can be used in any Laravel based application to quickly handle internationalization by providing:

-It is also possible to use the package outside of blade templates if needed.
+- a Laravel Facade to the `IntlExtension`.
+- helper functions to ease usage in Blade templates and Laravel applications.

 System Requirements
 -------